Research and Development continues, 2015

 In 2013, with the kind permission of Studio Ghibli, Whole Hog Theatre staged the worlds' first theatrical adaptation of Hayao Miyazaki's renowned animated film, Princess Mononoke.
-Having almost doubling its crowd-funding target raising £9,425 and winning A Great British Sasakawa Foundation Award, Princess Mononoke opened to critical acclaim at The New Diorama Theatre, London where it broke the box office record selling out in 72 hours.
+Having almost doubling its crowd-funding target raising £9,425 and winning A Great British Sasakawa Foundation Grant, Princess Mononoke opened to critical acclaim at The New Diorama Theatre, London where it broke the box office record selling out in 72 hours.
 The production then transferred to The AiiA Theater Tokyo, Japan playing to over 10,000 people and featuring at Nico Nico Cho Party 2 to 30 million online and 5000 in house, returing to The New Diorama to break its own record selling out in just 4.5 hours.
 Click here for more.

 Princess Mononoke Research and Development work November 2013 - March 2014 was carried out in partnership with Robert F Bradish Ltd and Chris Hislop.